Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 RepoFileSync turns policy enforcement into a simple process:

-1. Update the policy in your standards repository
+- Update the policy in your standards repository

-2. Automated PRs distribute the changes across all repositories
+- Automated PRs distribute the changes across all repositories

-3. Review and merge with full visibility and tracking
+- Review and merge with full visibility and tracking

-This has massive implications for SOC 2, GDPR, HIPAA, and other compliance frameworks that require consistent policy implementation and documentation.
+This has implications for SOC 2, GDPR, HIPAA, and other compliance frameworks that require consistent policy implementation and documentation.

 Best Practices for Repository Organization

-Based on our work with hundreds of engineering organizations, here are some repository organization patterns that maximize the benefits of both worlds:
+From what I've seen across the industry and in my own experience, here are some repository organization patterns that maximize the benefits of both worlds:

 1. The Standards Repository